Subaru will offer a 2019 Crosstrek PHEV model – the standard 2019 Crosstrek is pictured.

 I confess to being a Subaru fan – I’ve owned two.
 But I’ve always been disappointed in the company’s fuel efficiency performance.

-The company hasn’t released much info yet, but we do know that thanks to Toyota’s minority ownership stake in Subaru, the 2019 Crosstrek PHEV will use plug-in hybrid technology borrowed from the Toyota Prius Prime.
+The company hasn’t released much info yet, but we do know that thanks to Toyota’s minority ownership stake in Subaru, the 2019 Crosstrek PHEV will use plug-in hybrid technology borrowed from the Toyota Prius Prime and the Camry Hybrid.

 The Toyota electric drive components will be linked to Subaru’s 4-cylinder Boxer engine.
-The 2019 Crosstrek PHEV will retain Subaru’s all-wheel drive system, but will get a new transmission (Subie hasn’t offered any specifics).
+The 2019 Crosstrek PHEV will retain Subaru’s all-wheel drive system, but will get a new CVT transmission.

-It’s also been reported that Subie at least initially plans to sell the 2019 Crosstrek PHEV only in California and the nine states that have adopted California’s zero emission vehicles (ZEV) policy.
+Subie initially plans to sell the 2019 Crosstrek PHEV only in California and the nine states that have adopted California’s zero emission vehicles (ZEV) policy.

 Those nine are Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Vermont.